yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/nx-agents.md

 ### 1. Update your CI config to enable Nx Agents

-- open `.github/workflows/ci.yml`
-- uncomment the corresponding line to enable Nx Agents
-- have agents stop after `e2e` tasks
-- for now, uncomment the `deploy` target (we'll come back to this later)
-- commit the changes and push them to trigger a new CI run
-- Inspect the Nx Cloud dashboard to see the Agents instantiate and process tasks
+Nx Agents allow you to distribute tasks across multiple machines with the main advantage that their configuraton is declarative and therefore adjusts to changes to your workspace.

+To enable Nx Agents, let's adjust the CI config.
+There should be already a commented line for it.
+Uncomment it and also make sure agents stop after `e2e` tasks.

+> Note, check the [Nx Agents docs](https://nx.dev/ci/features/distribute-task-execution) for any help on the syntax.

 <details>
 <summary>🐳&nbsp;&nbsp;Hint: uncomment agents</summary>